shakedzy/dython/CONTRIBUTING.md

 # How to Contribute to Dython
 If you'd like to contribute or assist - then first of all, thanks.
 This isn't obvious and I appreciate it.

-## If you found a bug:
+### Reporting a bug:
-* First, make sure you do not use Python 2.x.
-Dython does not support it.
+If you found a bug, please open an new _error/bug issue_ [here](https://github.com/shakedzy/dython/issues/new/choose).
-* Please make sure there's no open issue regarding this, and no closed issue explaining why this isn't a bug.
+Please make sure you are using the latest version of Dython befoe reporting.

-* If the above doesn't apply, open a new issue.
-Please make sure to explain _exactly_ how you reached the bug, and make sure to add any input and code fractions required to recreate it.
+### Suggesting a new feature:

-## If you would like to add a feature or merge a bug fix:
+New features are always welcomed.
+Please describe it in a _new feature request_ [here](https://github.com/shakedzy/dython/issues/new/choose).

-* Before anything, make sure to test your code.
-Remember that Dython doesn't support Python 2.x.
+### Adding things yourself:
-* Please make sure there's an issue open regarding the issue you address.
+If you want to take an open issue and work on it, or would like to merge something you coded yourself, pleae open a pull request and explain what it is you're adding.
+If there's an open issue about it, please state you're working on it.
+Contibutions are always welcomed, and are very much appreciated.

-* Explain on the issue's page what does your change affect.
+### Anything else?
-* After an approval was received on the issue page, open a pull request
+If there's anything else you'd like to discuss, feel free top open a _general question_ [here](https://github.com/shakedzy/dython/issues/new/choose) on any topic.